Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Timberwolves

-Kentavious Caldwell-Pope and his Denver Nuggets teammates take on the Minnesota Timberwolves in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.
+The Denver Nuggets, Kentavious Caldwell-Pope included, face the Minnesota Timberwolves at 9:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-With prop bets in place for Caldwell-Pope, let's dive into some stats and trends to assist you in making good predictions.
+With prop bets in place for Caldwell-Pope, let's break down some stats and trends to assist you in making good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Timberwolves